mkromberg/link/docs/GettingStarted.md

 ### Changes made Outside the Editor

-When changes are made using the editor which is built-in to Dyalog IDE or RIDE, source files are updated immediately.
+When changes are made using the editor which is built-in to Dyalog IDE (which includes RIDE), source files are updated immediately.
 Changes made outside the editor will not immediately be picked up.
 This includes:

-* Source code created or changed using assignment (`←`), `⎕FX`  or `⎕FIX` - or the APL line "`∇`" editor.
+* Definitions created or changed using assignment (`←`), `⎕FX`  or `⎕FIX` - or the APL line "`∇`" editor.
 * Definitions moved between workspaces or namespaces using `⎕CY`, `⎕NS` or `)COPY`.
 * Definitions erased using `⎕EX`or `)ERASE`

 By default, a configurable [Crawler](Crawler.md) will wake up ever few seconds and scan your workspace and the source directory for any changes that were not detected.

-If you write tools which modify source code under program control, it is a good idea to call the API functions [Link.Fix](Link.Fix.md) or [Link.Expunge](Link.Expunge.md) to inform link that you have made the change, without relying on the crawler being active.
+If you write tools which modify source code under program control, it is a good idea to call the API functions [Link.Fix](Link.Fix.md) or [Link.Expunge](Link.Expunge.md) to inform Link that you have made the change, without relying on the crawler being active.
 The crawler is configurable and may have been disabled by the user.

 If you update the source files under program control and inbound synchronisation is not enabled, you can use [Link.Notify](Link.Notify.md) to let Link know about an external change that you would like to bring into the workspace.